jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TypeInference/task.md

 decltype(a) b = 3 + a; // b is deduced to be an int
 ```

-Sometimes, you may encounter `decltype(auto)`, which deduces the type of variable or expression using the rules of `decltype`.
-This can be useful when you want to preserve the reference or const-ness of the original expression. `auto` follows the template argument deduction rules and is always an object type, while `decltype(auto)` follows the `decltype` rules for deducing reference types based on value categories.
+Sometimes, you may encounter `decltype(auto)`, which deduces the type of a variable or an expression using `decltype` rules.
+This can be useful when you want to retain the reference or const-qualification of the original expression. `auto` follows the template argument deduction rules and always assumes an object type, while `decltype(auto)` follows `decltype` rules to deduce reference types based on value categories.
 ```cpp
 int a = 42;
 const int& ref = a;